top of page

 The Harp – Thursday – Sunday, you will need to book, 15 min walk up the hill.
 VOTED PUB OF THE YEAR IN THE UK 2020.
 Fantastic views, food and drinks.

-The Royal Oak Gladestry - 2.5 miles down the road, a pretty little pub with a nice beer garden.
+The Royal Oak Gladestry - 2.5 miles down the road, a traditional pub with a nice beer garden.
 You can walk here from ours over Hergest Ridge, It's a wonderful walk.

 The Riverside at Amestry - 12 Miles - Excellent pub/restaurant serving fresh local and seasonal produce, the food here is really excellent.